 Open day / offer holder day FAQs

-Here are a number of questions frequently asked by visitors planning to attend our open days / offer holder days.
+Here are a number of questions frequently asked by visitors planning to attend our on campus open days / offer holder days.
+Due to the current situation, please check whether the event you have registered for is virtual or in-person.

-Before you have made your final shortlist of institutions, prospective students are encouraged to attend our open days which are held in June, August, October and December.
-The offer holder day events, held in February, March and April, are intended for applicants who have received an offer for a place at Keele.
+Before you have made your final shortlist of institutions, prospective students are encouraged to attend one of our open days.
+The offer holder day events are intended for applicants who have received an offer for a place at Keele.

 Full programme details are made available online prior to each event.
 To ensure that you get a copy of the programme emailed to you in advance of the day, please book your place online.
 You will also be able to collect a hard copy programme on the day.

 The majority of the activity related to the open/offer holder day events is based at Keele campus.
 If you are interested in Nursing or Midwifery then you may also be invited to the Clinical Education Centre (CEC) at Royal Stoke University Hospital.
-You can make your own way between Keele campus and the Clinical Education Centre but there is a free shuttle bus between Keele and the Clinical Education Centre provided on the open days for those interested in Nursing and Midwifery.
-The School of Nursing and Midwifery can be contacted directly on 01782 679600.
+There is a free shuttle bus between Keele and the Clinical Education Centre provided on the open days for those interested in Nursing and Midwifery.

 On arrival onto campus please look out for our orange signage or a member of our security team who will be on hand to direct you to the next available car park.
 During open days car parking will be free on Keele campus, but please leave your car in a marked parking bay.